sunnikbe/INFYS/IN1010/README.md

 # IN1010 Object-oriented programming

-All assignments are done individually.
+All assignments were done individually.

 ### Course content: